ESMValGroup/ESMValCore/doc/contributing.rst

 3. Create a release branch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Create a branch off the ``master`` branch and push it to GitHub.
-Ask someone with administrative permissions to set up branch protection
+Ask someone with administrative permissions to set up branch protection rules
-rules for it so only you and one other person can push to it.
+for it so only you and the person helping you with the release can push to it.
 Announce the name of the branch in an issue and ask the members of the
 `ESMValTool development team <https://github.com/orgs/ESMValGroup/teams/esmvaltool-developmentteam>`__
 to run their favourite recipe using this branch.